|Quick Facts: Construction Equipment Operators

 Construction equipment operators may work even in unpleasant weather.
 Most operators work full time, and some have irregular work schedules that include nights.

 Many workers learn how to operate construction equipment on the job after earning a high school diploma or equivalent; others learn through an apprenticeship or by attending vocational schools.

-Overall employment of construction equipment operators is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.
+Overall employment of construction equipment operators is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 51,500 openings for construction equipment operators are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 42,300 openings for construction equipment operators are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for construction equipment operators.

 Compare the job duties, education, job growth, and pay of construction equipment operators with similar occupations.